-The below is a summary of certain U.S. federal income tax considerations relevant under current law, which is subject to change.
-Except where otherwise specifically indicated, the discussion relates to investors who are individual U.S. citizens or residents.
-You should consult your own tax adviser regarding tax considerations relevant to your specific situation, including federal, state, local and non-U.S. taxes.
+The below is a summary of certain U.S. federal income tax considerations of the Fund that are relevant under current law, which is subject to change.
 The Fund intends to maintain its RIC status under federal income tax law.
 As a RIC, the Fund will generally not be subject to federal corporate income taxes, provided that it distributes out to Shareholders their taxable income and gain each year.
 To qualify for treatment as a RIC, the Fund must meet three important tests each year.